 In reality, it can be any type of treat, use whatever you like most!

-Some of my favorite: Dendroubiums, Orchids (for a classical look), Hydrangea, Hypericum berries (for a clean-cut look) & Calla lilies.
+Some of my favourite: Dendroubiums, Orchids (for a classical look), Hydrangea, Hypericum berries (for a clean-cut look) & Calla lilies.

-Budget friendly doesn’t mean it has to be bland.
+Wedding budget-friendly doesn’t mean it has to be bland.
 So, choose your theme and/or colors, and go nuts!
+Don’t forget we can help guide you in all your wedding decor needs.

 Be creative, and may the all-mighty be with you and your eventful endeavors!